 Hum Paanch revolved around Anand Mathur, who lived with his wife and five eccentric little girls.
 There’s also his first spouse, who is dead yet converses with him through her picture.
 It’s generally viewed as one of the most famous Hindi sitcoms in the country.
 Additionally, it featured pre-fame Vidya Balan in her first acting job.

-Take yourself back in time – and take your family members with you – to rewatch all your favourite TV shows that you always wanted to watch again!
+Take yourself back in time – and take your family members with you – to rewatch all your favourite old TV series that you always wanted to watch again!
 There are many things we can blame technology for, but reuniting us with our favourite shows is definitely not one of them!